steffanlloyd/spade-forestscanner/docs/DroneSetup.md

 ![Battery](battery.jpg)

+You will also need to buy batteries for the three remote controls.
+The batteries required are here: [https://radiomasterrc.com/products/18650-3200mah-3-7v-battery-2pcs-for-tx16s-boxer-tx12-mt12-radios](https://radiomasterrc.com/products/18650-3200mah-3-7v-battery-2pcs-for-tx16s-boxer-tx12-mt12-radios).
+They can be purchased through a number of retailers.

 ## Remotes and telemetry

 The telemetry modules and remotes are included.
 Each is labelled as "1", "2", or "3" depending on which swarm drone it is paired with.